Blotch3D/Blotch3D/readme.md

     building for another platform.

-To convert existing models, create font descriptions, etc., you'll need to use the Monogame Pipeline tool.
+To convert existing models, create font descriptions, etc., you'll need to use the Monogame content manager (pipeline tool).
 See
 <https://docs.monogame.net/articles/tools/mgcb.html>.
 The docs well
 describe how to use it, but in essence you do this: